giancarlovisconti/giancarlovisconti.github.io/index.md

 I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
 My work relies on a variety of methods for drawing causal inferences from experimental and observational data.

-My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, and *Electoral Studies*, among other outlets.
+My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.

 You can reach me (in English or Spanish) at: gvisconti[AT]psu[DOT]edu.